 Start out with a list of goodies you would like to offer as toppings and then some munchies too.
 The chocolate dipped pretzels add some salt and sweet.
 Marshmallows are a must.
 With that in mind I decided to offer both mini and large marshmallows.
 Chocolate chips, peppermints, m&m’s, and the best I saved for last, homemade caramel sauce.
 My son made the caramel sauce in minutes with only three ingredients.
 Find this wonderful caramel sauce recipe from Flusterbuster.com HERE.
 Macaroons, cookies, whipped cream, chocolate kisses and cupcakes are some of my favorite sweets, so I added those to my hot cocoa bar.
 You can add whatever your family and guests like so it is special too.

 Gather your recipes, list of goodies and any display items needed.
 Once you have everything gathered you are ready to bake and cook items for the bar.

-  Find a small area to setup the hot cocoa bar (hot chocolate bar) or hot cocoa station.
+Find a small area to setup the hot chocolate bar.
 A section of the kitchen counter can work or something more elaborate like a buffet.
 Years ago when my children were young I used a vintage cabinet in my kitchen, but now I have moved it to the living room.
 This year I used rustic, vintage and buffalo check.